No. 94; September 2016

 - Mood stabilizers: such as lithium, valproic acid (Depakote/Depakene), carbamazepine (Tegretol)

 - Antidepressants: such as mirtazapine (Remeron), paroxetine (Paxil), imipramine (Tofranil)

-At the start of treatment your child’s height and weight should be measured.
-Their BMI (Body Mass Index) can be calculated and adjusted for their age and gender.
-This provides you and your child’s psychiatrist with baseline information so that any changes can be followed over time.
+At the start of treatment, your child's height and weight should be measured.
+Their BMI (Body Mass Index) can be calculated and adjusted for their age and gender and their waistline should be measured depending on the medication.
+Blood work may be done to track any changes in blood sugar, cholesterol or other information.
+This provides you and your child's prescriber with health information so that any changes can be followed over time.

-It is very important to let your child’s doctor know if your child or family members have problems with diabetes, blood sugar, cholesterol, triglycerides, or heart disease.
-To make treatment with these medications as safe as possible, your child’s psychiatrist or physician will weigh them and order certain laboratory tests from time to time.
+It is very important to let your child's doctor know if your child or family members have problems with diabetes, blood sugar, cholesterol, or heart disease.
+To make treatment with these medications as safe as possible, your child's psychiatrist or prescriber will continue to weigh them and order certain laboratory tests from time to time.

 When on these medications appetite can increase.
 Children and adolescents may also not recognize when they are full.
 The following tips and ideas can help both prevent and manage medication-related weight gain in children and adolescents:

-- Use portion control for all food at meals and snacks – measure and limit size of portions (example – pour out an amount of snack rather than eating out of box or bag)
+- Use portion control for all food at meals and snacks - measure and limit the amount of food given (example - pour out an amount of snack rather than eating out of box or bag)

-- Use more healthy food choices (example - fresh fruits and vegetables for snacks)
+- Choose more healthy food choices (example - fresh fruits and vegetables for snacks)